fbpx

 Because of their extended exposure to microgravity, cosmonauts who returned from space suffered from severe muscle atrophy and bone loss.

-• Cosmonauts were able to sustain their physical conditioning during missions and recuperate more quickly afterward as a result of the therapy.
+• Cosmonauts were able to better sustain their physical conditioning during missions and recuperate more quickly afterward as a result of the therapy.

 • During this time, vibration was first used scientifically and therapeutically for performance and medical purposes.
 This era marked the first scientific and therapeutic use of vibration for medical and performance enhancement.

-6. NASA & Collegiate Studies (1990s)
+6. The First WBV Platform, NASA & Collegiate Studies (1990s)

 At the same time, prominent US colleges began doing fundamental research on how vibration impacts muscle strength, balance, and rehabilitation outcomes.

-Key Research Milestones:
+Key Research Milestones

-• In the early 1990s, NASA initiated research on whole-body vibration (WBV) to protect astronauts from the musculoskeletal effects of microgravity.
+• In the early 1990s, NASA initiated research on Whole Body Vibration (WBV) to protect astronauts from the musculoskeletal effects of microgravity.

-• Universities like Stanford and the University of Florida concurrently began controlled studies on the biomechanical and physiological impacts of vibration.
+• Universities like Stanford and the University of Florida concurrently began controlled studies on the biomechanical and physiological impacts of vibration

 • The research studied the effects of frequency, duration, amplitude, and other factors on neuromuscular activation and recovery results.
-Vibration therapy was given early clinical legitimacy by studies, which turned it from an anecdotal tool into a technique that was investigated scientifically.
+Vibration Therapy was given early clinical legitimacy by studies, which turned it from an anecdotal tool into a technique that was investigated scientifically.

 • Physical therapists, sports trainers, and rehabilitation specialists started incorporating WBV into patient treatment and performance training as interest increased.